RN Full-time

 Noble Health Care Center

-Registered Nurse RN (Day) Noble Health Care Center Noble, OK Noble Health Care Center in Noble, OK is looking for Registered Nurses (RN).
+RN Supervisor Weekends Noble Health Care Center Noble, OK Noble Health Care Center in Noble, OK has opportunities for RN Supervisor Weekends to join our team!
 A rewarding career is waiting for you at a great facility that specializes in long-term and rehabilitative care!
-If you are a Registered Nurse (RN) with skilled nursing experience, we have the opportunity for you.
-As one of our Registered Nurses (RN) at Noble Health Care Center in Noble, OK , you will participate in and direct the delivery of patient care in accordance with facility clinical systems, regulatory requirements, and physician orders.
-You will be responsible for ensuring that the highest quality services are delivered in a customer-service-friendly environment.
+If you are a Registered Nurse (RN) with skilled nursing supervisory experience, we have the opportunity for you.
+The RN Supervisor Weekends will be responsible for supervising charge nurses and other caregivers, ensuring that clinical systems and programs are functioning as intended, and overseeing the care of the facility’s residents.
 You will play a key role in creating a positive resident experience by providing quality compassionate healthcare.
+Come be a key part of our mission to provide superior clinical care, rehabilitation, wellness, and supportive services that meet the wants, needs, and expectations of our patients and residents.
+At Noble Health Care Center in Noble, OK we offer competitive compensation, health, dental, and vision insurance, company paid life insurance, holiday pay, paid time off, employee appreciation events and much more.
 Don’t miss out on this exciting nursing opportunity.
-Apply today!
-We offer competitive compensation, health, dental, and vision insurance, company paid life insurance, holiday pay, paid time off, employee appreciation events and much more.
-At Noble Health Care Center in Noble, OK, you will be a part of a well-respected facility that is making an impact in the lives of our residents, our team, and the community in which we serve.
 We look forward to you joining our team!
 RN Responsibilities: Maintains appropriate nursing service objectives, goals, and standards of nursing practices consistent with licensure requirements and the Nurse Practice Act.
 Evaluates staffing pattern needed to meet the needs of the residents in conjunction with the Director of Nursing.
 Administers medication/treatments as prescribed.
-Receive, transcribe, and implement physician’s orders.
+Maintains appropriate nursing service objectives, goals, and standards of nursing practices.
+Observing patients, charting, and reporting changes in patients conditions Answering patients calls and determining how to assist them Providing basic patient care or treatments Working as part of a healthcare team to assess patient needs, plan and modify care, and implement interventions Receive, transcribe, and implement physician’s orders.
 Implements and evaluates care plans.
 Identifies/secures equipment supplies Directs/oversees subordinates.
 Participates in duty assignments.
 Organizes/coordinates subordinates, job tasks, and time allotments.
 Oversees/monitors function and activities of subordinate staff.
 Evaluate staff performance and institutes appropriate action discipline/training.
 Monitor’s infection control compliance.
 Investigates/documents accidents/incidents.
 Other duties as assigned.
-RN Requirements: Current, valid licensure as a RN required Experience in long-term healthcare preferred Management/Supervisory experience required Strong communication and interpersonal skills needed Strong written and verbal skills required Benefits: Medical Insurance Dental Insurance Vision Insurance Company Paid Life Insurance 401k Retirement Savings Supplemental Voluntary Benefits Paid Time Off with Cash-Out and Donation Options Paid Holidays Pay on Demand - Payday Advance Gym Membership and Fitness Program Discounts Additional employee perks
+RN Requirements: Current, valid licensure as a RN in state of practice Experience in long-term healthcare preferred Management/Supervisory experience required Strong communication and interpersonal skills needed Benefits: Medical Insurance Dental Insurance Vision Insurance Company Paid Life Insurance 401k Retirement Savings Supplemental Voluntary Benefits Paid Time Off with Cash-Out and Donation Options Paid Holidays Pay on Demand - Payday Advance Gym Membership and Fitness Program Discounts Additional employee perks

 RN Full-time